PatrickRogg/wm-tippspiel/README.md

 # Football WC-Bet Application

->This Application can be used to bet on the Football World-Cup.
+>This Application can be used to bet on the Football World-Cup 2018.